Ił Wiekły Drakuń

 Piotr Terenik: drums and percussion

-Romuald Marzyn Kranc: electric and accoustic guitars and harp.
+Romuald Marzyn Kranc: electric and acoustic guitars and harp.
 Occasional lead vocals.

 Formation and early years (1970-1972)

-Between 1970 and 1972 the band had several line-ups (always keeping the three core members) and several names until they settled themselves as Drakunie (The Dragons), based on a local dragon legend.
-At that time they played in public no original songs, just versions from foreign bands, although they often rehearsed several original compositions.
+Between 1970 and 1972, the band had several line-ups (always keeping the three core members) and several names until they settled themselves as Drakunie (The Dragons), based on a local dragon legend.
+At that time, they did not play any original songs in public, just versions from foreign bands, although they often rehearsed several original compositions.

-Thanks to crowdfunding among their families and their university colleagues they were able to buy a synthesizer and later to rent a local recording studio where they recorded their first single combining rock music and zonee feel to classical music.
+Thanks to crowdfunding among their families and their university colleagues, they were able to buy a clavioline and later to rent a local recording studio where they recorded their first single combining rock music and zonee feel to classical music.
 Erudite rock was born, at least in the RTC, and the band stopped playing covers in their concerts during next months.

 National success (1972-1975)

-The single, Czelebraceń (Celebration), was only available in few local record shops or at the band’s concerts.
+The single Czelebraceń (Celebration) was only available in few local record shops or at the band’s concerts.
 It became a regional success among the university students and sold out.
-The band sent an exemplar of the single to Melodia record label (the largest in Veneda) and surprinsingly Drakunie was invited to make auditions thinking in a future album recording.
-Self-titled debut album went on sale during 1972 and became the best selling Wenedyk sung rock album nation-wide.
+The band sent a copy of the single to Dzieszekie Wenedkie "Muza" record label (the largest in Veneda) and, surprisingly, Drakunie was invited to make auditions thinking in a future album recording.
+Self-titled debut album went on sale during 1972 and became the best-selling Wenedyk sung rock album nation-wide.

 Drakunie became Ił Wiekły Drakuń (That Old Dragon) during 1974, following the trend among zone rock bands to avoid mascot-like names.
-Under their new name they released their second album that year after it was delayed for Dziakuń’s first arrest for drugs possession.
-Ciępu Lecieca (The Time of Joy) kept the style of their first album with its more accoustic approach to baroque rock sub-genre, being less synthesizer driven than HELP’s approach to music and relying strongly in accoustic intruments (violin, flute and piano).
-It received very good reviews (which were undecided if it was rock music disguised as classical music or vice versa) from the national press so as surpassed the sales of the first album.
-The road to success was established.
+Under their new name they released their second album that year after it was delayed for Dziakuń’s first arrest for possession of drugs.
+Ciępu Leciecuzy (Joyful Time) kept the style of their first album with its more acoustic approach to erudite rock sub-genre, being less electronic driven than HELP’s approach to music and relying strongly in acoustic instruments (violin, flute, and piano).
+It received particularly good reviews (which were undecided if it was rock music disguised as classical music or vice versa) from the national press and surpassed the sales of the first album, establishing their road to success.

 International recognition (1975-1980)

-Third album was released in 1975.
+Their third album was released in 1975.
 Rzekątaceń Wyna Minuta (Story of One Minute) became a massive success in the RTC entering directly to number one in local charts during first week on sale.
-It was the first time a national rock band made such achievement.
-Still a much classical music inspired album, this time introducing orchestron into national rock scene, receiving very good critical reviews even abroad.
+It was the first time a national rock band made such an achievement.
+This album was still greatly inspired by classical music, though this time it introduced the Orchestron to the national rock scene; it received incredibly good critical reviews even abroad.

-Such success permitted them to go in a four month sold-out tour around the country.
-On returning home they started to work in their next album which was released next year.
-Pro Omik (For a Friend) followed the style of previous one: classically inspired with a strong presence of orchestron.
-Such made many to compare them to contemporary Tyrean Yesman.
+Such success permitted them to go on a four-month sold-out tour around the country.
+When they returned home, they started to work on their next album which was released next year.
+Pro Omik (For a Friend) followed the style of previous album: classically inspired with a strong presence of Orchestron.
+This caused many to compare them to contemporary Tyrean Yesman.
 Pro Omik was another success, both nationally and internationally.
-Some foreign critics even considered then Ił Wiekły Drakuń as one of the most important zone rock bands of the moment.
+Some foreign critics even considered Ił Wiekły Drakuń as one of the most important zone rock bands of the moment.

 The band opened the three concerts that Tyrean Yesman performed in the Republic of the Two Crowns (Warsina, Vilnius and Łódź) during their 1976 world tour.
-Ił Wiekły Drakuń also went in their first Eurpoean tour during three months, performing in Bohemia, Holy Roman Empire, Austria, the Federated Kingdoms, France and they were the first foreign zone rock band to perform in a snorist country (Hungary), taking advantage of the liberalization of Hungarian regime by Regent István Oros combined with a less politically band’s position than many of the zone rock bands.
+Ił Wiekły Drakuń also went in their first European tour during three months, performing in Bohemia, the Holy Roman Empire, Austria, the Federated Kingdoms, and France, and they were the first foreign zone rock band to perform in a snorist country (Hungary), taking advantage of the liberalization of Hungarian regime by Regent István Oros combined with the fact that the band was less political than many other zone rock bands.

-Aiming foreign music market the band re-recorded in English several of their tracks from Rzekątaceń Wyna Minuta and Pro Omik.
+Aiming for the foreign music market, the band re-recorded several of their tracks from Rzekątaceń Wyna Minuta and Pro Omik in English.
 Lyrics were provided by Tyrean Yesman’s Peter Seinfeld.
-Released late 1976 That Old Dragon wasn’t so well received by the critics as previous records.
-They considered it rather redundant.
-Even the band wasn’t satisfied with the result, they didn’t like Marcinu’s accent and weren’t also entirely pleased with Seinfeld’s English lyrics.
+Released late 1976, That Old Dragon wasn’t so well received by the critics as previous records, considering them rather redundant.
+Even the band wasn’t satisfied with the result; they didn’t like Marcinu’s accent and were also not entirely pleased with Seinfeld’s English lyrics.
 They would never repeat a foreign language album again.
-At least it gave international audiences an easier name to remember as since then Ił Wiekły Drakuń is refered often internationally as That Old Dragon.
+Although, this gave international audiences an easier name to remember, as since then Ił Wiekły Drakuń was often referred to internationally as That Old Dragon.

-Following the style of previous works seventh album, Przęczi, Drakuń i Jałtry Rzekątacenie (The Princes, the Dragon and Other Stories), was the band’s first concept album.
-Released in 1977, at the start of the heyday of zone rock and its excesses, took advantage of previous successes despite being considered the weakest Ił Wiekły Drakuń’s album until then.
+During 1977 and 1978, the band looked for a new style to follow.
+Przęczi, Drakuń i Jałtry Rzekątacenie (The Princes, the Dragon and Other Stories), was the band’s first concept album.
+Released in 1977 at the start of the heyday of zone rock and its excesses, it took advantage of previous successes despite being considered the weakest Ił Wiekły Drakuń’s album until then and briefly taking the band to the folk-zone realm.
 It was based in Venedic folklore, notably the local dragon legend in the origin of the band’s name.
-Meanwhile drummer Dziakuń was arrested for drugs possession one more time.
-He would never return to the band being replaced by Frączyszek Dziłmuć.
+Meanwhile, drummer Dziakuń was arrested for drugs possession one more time.
+He would never return to the band, being replaced by Frączyszek Dziłmuć.

-Eighth album, Jem Orkiestroń (Orchestron Storm) in 1978, took everyone by surprise.
-While keeping the strong orchestron presence it moved the band from classical music inspired baroque rock to the jass inspired aether rock.
-At the time critical reviews considered it a copy of what Tyrean Yesman had done during their 1974-75 period.
+The eighth album, titled Jem Orkiestrona (Orchestron Storm) and released in 1978, brought the band to symphonic zone rock as it happened among many zone rock acts worldwide during late 1970's.
+Instead of using string ensembles, or even an orchestra, their sound was heavily based on the Orchestron, which was rather unusual for the symphonic zone style.
+At the time, critical reviews considered it a copy of what Tyrean Yesman had done during their 1974-75 period.
 The album also lacked a proper drummer.
-Despite not well received then (both by the critics so as by the fans) nowadays it is considered that was terribly underrated by 1970’s critics and is regarded as one of the best aether rock albums ever, replacing the usual synthesizers of aether rock by ambients generated by orchestron, something unusual in that sub-genre.
+Despite being not well received back then (both by the critics so as by the fans), nowadays it is considered terribly underrated by 1970’s critics and is regarded as one of the best local symphonic zone rock albums ever.
 It also marked the time Ił Wiekły Drakuń lost its position as the leading zone rock band in the RTC to Orkiestra Z.

-In early 1980 they released Mil Ocyczętór Szeczęta Trze (Eighteen Sixty Three), now with a new and better drummer, Piotr Terenik.
-It was the band’s second and last concept album and, for the first time in the RTC rock scene, a double record album.
-It was themed around the 1863 popular uprising in Volhynia, and was, by far, the most political band’s record.
-It also marked the return to baroque rock sub-genre although still some tracks were clearly aether rock style.
-Contemporary critics and fans enjoyed the return to original band style although wasn’t seen as good as pre-Jem Orkiestroń works.
-It was too long having space for both good and not so good tracks.
+In early 1980, they released Mil Ocyczętór Szeczęta Trze on (Eighteen Sixty Three), now with a new and better drummer, Piotr Terenik.
+It was the band’s second and last concept album, released as a double album.
+It was themed around the 1863 popular uprising in Volhynia, and was, by far, the most political of the band’s records.
+It also marked the return to the erudite rock sub-genre.
+Contemporary critics and fans enjoyed the return to the band's original style, although it wasn’t considered as good as pre-Jem Orkiestrona works.
+It was too long, having space for both good and not-so-good tracks.

 Final years (1980-1986)

-Next album, Su Don Ciara Miódnocała (I Am the Lord of the Northern Land), was released in 1981.
-Critics were mixed and often considered without Pazany’s flutes the band had lost much of its identity.
-With its overblown and complex style comparisons with late 1970’s Tyrean Yesman’s albums once again arose.
-Even so it sold reasonably well and was toured accross Europe and North America.
+The next album, Su Don Ciarie Miódnocałie (I Am the Lord of the Northern Land), was released in 1981.
+Reviews were mixed, and people often thought the band had lost much of its identity without Pazany’s flutes.
+With its overblown and complex style, comparisons with late 1970’s Tyrean Yesman’s albums once again arose.
+Even so, it sold reasonably well and was toured across Europe and North America.

-Tenth and final album, Kapiteł 10 (Chapter 10), was released in 1984.
-Critics were unanimous, they considered it one of the best zone rock albums of the year and the band’s best since Pro Omik.
-Style was complex, with long tracks where every member had the chance to show what they could do in terms of musicianship.
-But sales weren’t as good as critics.
-The mid-1980’s were harsh years for zone rock as it was becoming outdated by other rock music tendencies and record labels were starting to stop supporting criactivity without good sales results.
-After touring the band decided to end activities in 1986, re-uniting several times since then for sold-out concerts to enthusiastic nostalgic former zonees.
+The tenth and final album, Kapiteł 10 (Chapter 10), was released in 1984.
+Critics were unanimous; they considered it one of the best zone rock albums of the year and the band’s best since Pro Omik.
+The style was complex, with long tracks where every member had the chance to show what they could do in terms of musicianship.
+But sales weren’t as good as critical reviews would suggest.
+The mid-1980’s were harsh years for zone rock, as it was becoming outdated by other rock music tendencies, and record labels were starting to stop supporting creativity without good sales results.
+After touring, the band decided to end activities in 1986, re-uniting several times since then for sold-out concerts to enthusiastic nostalgic former zonees.

-Ił Wiekły Drakuń introduced new sounds, notably synthesizers and orchestron, into the RTC popular music, being also among the first worldwide.
+Ił Wiekły Drakuń introduced new instruments, notably the trautonium, clavioline and Orchestron, into the RTC popular music, being also among the first worldwide.
 They were also among the first to combine classical music influences in a zone rock context.
-By developing these ideas independently from others (notably from the English band Henderson Enfield Lockwood and Pitman) they claimed to be one of the fathers of erudite rock sub-genre.
-Such innovations combined with a string of consecutive good selling and critically acclaimed albums have earned Ił Wiekły Drakuń among the most important bands in the zone rock scene.
-They are also considered one the bands that influenced the birth of Moskal rock, snorist countries zone rock, thanks both to geographic proximity and for their performances in Hungary which inspired lots of local young musicians.
+By developing these ideas independently from others (notably from the English band Henderson Enfield Lockwood and Pitman), they claimed to be one of the fathers of the erudite rock sub-genre.
+Such innovations, combined with a string of consecutive well selling and critically acclaimed albums, have earned Ił Wiekły Drakuń a spot among the most important bands in the zone rock scene.
+They are also considered one of the bands that influenced the birth of Moskal rock, snorist countries zone rock, thanks both to geographic proximity and for their performances in Hungary which inspired lots of local young musicians.